This rule ensures that schema objects define constraints restricting the size of the underlying data.

 The configuration should be an object whose keys are supported schema types, and values are boolean values.
 At least one schema type must be specified.

-Supported schema types are integer
+Supported schema types are integer, number, string, array and object.

 By default, constraints for all supported schema types are verified.